momi-foundation-coding/nodejs-api-cli/README.md

 # How to use

 - Install Globally `npm i -g kemboijs-cli`
-- Create app `kemboijs-cli myfirstapp`
+- Create app `kemboijs-cli create-app myapp`

 # Contributors